zaim-tech/flet-webview-all/docs/FletWebviewAll.md

 !!! note "If a setting appears unchanged"
     `zoom_enabled` and JavaScript mode are native WebView settings.
-After changing Dart code or the Flutter dependency, stop the app and rebuild the extension (`flet build windows -v`, or the target platform you are testing).
+After changing the native extension implementation or dependency, stop the app and rebuild the extension (`flet build windows -v`, or the target platform you are testing).
     A plain `flet run` can use an already-built extension bundle.
 For a Python property change, `page.update()` is sufficient.